reisxd/TizenBrewInstaller/README.md

 To install TizenBrew Installer, you'll need a PC or a mobile device and a USB Stick.

 First, download the [latest userwidget.zip file](https://github.com/reisxd/TizenBrewInstaller/releases/latest) from releases.
-After downloading it, extract the zip file directly to your USB Stick and plug it in to your TV.
+After downloading it, extract the zip file directly to your USB Stick in a folder `userwidget` and plug it in to your TV.

 After plugging the USB Stick in, the TV should show a notification saying the app is being installed.